jaames/iro.js/www/src/docs/guide.md

 #### Event Types

+###### mount

+Fired when the colorPicker's UI has been mounted to the DOM and is ready for user interaction.
+The callback functions for this event are given the

 ###### input:start

 Fired whenever the users starts interacting with the color picker controls.
+The colorPicker's `color` object is passed to this event's callback function.

 ###### input:end

 Fired whenever the user stops interacting with the color picker controls.
+The colorPicker's `color` object is passed to this event's callback function.

 ###### color:change

 Fired whenever the color changes -- either when the user interacts with the controls, or when it is set via code.
-This event is special, in that its callback function gets passed two values:
+This event's callback function gets passed two values:
  * `color`: the colorPicker's `color` object
  * `changes`: an object showing which HSV channels have changed since the last time the event was fired